michael03raju/Mic_Projects/README.md

 # Mic_Projects
-This is my project repository.
+This repository contains all of my projects related to data science and web development